grommet/grommet/src/js/components/Calendar/README.md

 **date**

-The selected date in ISO8601 format.
-You can also pass
+The selected date or array of dates in ISO8601 format.
-     multiple dates as an array same as a dates prop.

 ```
 string